wilsonmar/wilsonmar.github.io/shop/index.md

 ## Headphones

-Where do I get those headsets with the clear cord that the feds and CIA wear, so I can look bad-ass too?
-That will remain a fantasy because in-ear headphones hurt my ear.
+It would be cool to wear <a target="_blank" href="http://earherosports.com/">those headsets with the clear cord that the FBI and CIA wear</a>.
+Bad-ass.
+But that remains a fantasy for me because every in-ear headphones hurt my ear.

 But even though they are troublesome to contort so they fit into its case and take up more room in my backpack, an over-the-ear headphone I wear as <strong>ear muffs to keep warm</strong> in the winter.
 And there is nothing that says "don't talk to me" like having big headphones on.